tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/honest-did.md

 2. *Hidden trends*: Non-parallel trends can exist even with similar pre-trends.
 Non-linear trends may hide an underlying difference, especially with a short pre-treatment period.

-3. *Low power*: The [statistical power](/statistical-power) is too low to detect violations of parallel trends, even if they are present.
+3. *Low [statistical power](/statistical-power)*: The statistical power is too low to detect violations of parallel trends, even if they are present.

 4. *Economic shock*: A shock occurs around the treatment period, causing differences in post-treatment trends, even if the pre-treatment trends were similar.